 Opening the folder, he discovered ninety pages of handwritten letters home, from some of the farthest reaches of the planet.
 They covered his fourteen weeks at the US Navy's Aviation Officer Candidate School in Pensacola and two Western Pacific cruises, flying on and off aircraft carriers in the Pacific and Indian Oceans with some of the finest aviators in the world.

-Decades later, while recovering from two spinal fusion surgeries in March and April of 2020, feeling reflective, he read the letters.
+Years later, while recovering from two spinal fusion surgeries in March and April of 2020, feeling reflective, he read the letters.
 The memories and emotions of reliving those years hit hard.
 It also provided perspective on current events.
 Dusting off his Aviator's Flight Log Books (documenting each of his 2,520 flight hours and 240 carrier-arrested landings), service record, and other sources, he cross-referenced the letters and filled in the gaps.

 Steve decided to share his adventures in becoming and serving as a naval aviator, without exaggerating his successes or sugar-coating his failures.
 He started writing.
 "Fair Winds, Following Seas, and a Few Bolters" is the result.